heistp/antler/README.md

 - add support for setting arbitary sockopts
 - implement flagForward optimization, and maybe invert it to flagProcess
-- protect public servers with three-way handshake for packet protocols and authentication for stream protocols
+- protect public servers with three-way handshake for packet protocols and simple authentication for stream protocols
 - add compression support for System runner FileData output
+- support MacOS
-- support MacOS and FreeBSD
+- support FreeBSD

 ### Bugs

+- return error immediately when CCA not found
 - improve poor error messages from CUE for syntax errors under disjunctions
 - figure out why packets from tcpdump may be lost without a one-second post-test sleep (buffering? shouldn't SIGINT flush that?)

 ### Architecture

-- find a better way than hand-coded unions to create interface types from CUE
+- find a better way than unions to create interface implementations from CUE
-- handle timeouts consistently for runners and the node control connection
+- handle timeouts consistently, both for runners and the node control connection
-- see if it's practical to move CUE constraints to Go
+- see if it's practical to move CUE schema from config.cue into Go
+- share more CUE code for rig setups and between packages
 - design some way to implement incremental test runs, perhaps via hard links
-- reduce use of type switches for data stream?
+- reduce use of type switches for result data stream?

 ## Thanks